Millions of people are paying over the odds for their energy bills, so we’re encouraging you to make a BIG difference by making a handful of changes.

 Even small changes can cut your bills, make your home more energy efficient and help reduce carbon emissions.

 Quick tips to help you use power to save…

-- You could save hundreds of pounds by switching energy supplier or changing tariff.
+- You could save money by switching energy supplier or changing tariff.
 Visit energycompare.citizensadvice.org.uk to compare prices.
 You might be able to switch even if you owe your supplier money.
 Talk to your local Citizens Advice for more details.

 - Read your meter regularly and check your bills to find out how much energy you’re using and that you’re not paying too much.

 - Talk to your supplier or local Citizens Advice if you think your bill is wrong or have problems paying.
 You could be entitled to benefits, grants or discounts to boost your income and lower costs.